ericdmoore/vfile-effects/README.md

 ## Motivating Example: Paywall Excepts

+`remark-content-separation-flags`

+### Quickly: What is it?

+a unified plugin that allows authors to compose prose in a natrual and holistic manner, and then to chop it up into chunks such they can eek out a reasonable living by writing.
+Author would be able to write integrated `preview content` and the rest of the piece and the plugin would be able to split it into two.

-Say Your blog site required some arbitrary requirement that you had to split your file into separate chunks for the preview, teaser, and paywall sections of an article.
+Say your news desk software required that authorts split up your articles into two files: 1 chunk for the preview, and at least 1 other for the rest.
+Optionally, you could slice it down further, into smaller sub-sections.

-Using the article splitter - you could keep your prose in tact as a complete work (a much more tenable editorial process) but then post-process your file so that your work was appropriately split up into chunks to meet some file system layout requirement.
+Using the article splitter, you could keep your prose in tact as a complete work (a much more tenable editorial process) but then post-process your file so that your work was appropriately split up into chunks to meet some file system layout requirement.

 You might use the common tag of `<!-- more -->` to separate the preview from the body.
 You could use the same tag again `<!-- more -->` or you might use something more semantic `<!-- teaserEnd -->` or `<!-- startPaywall -->`